-Welcome to your sixth course in Lay Mission Project, in which we will begin to dig into the study of the Christian moral life.
+Welcome to your course in Moral Theology, in which we will begin to dig into the study of the Christian moral life.
 To lead us through this course, we are privileged to have with us Fr.
-Michael Sherwin, OP, professor of fundamental moral theology at the University of Fribourg, Switzerland.
+Michael Sherwin, OP, professor of Fundamental Moral Theology at the University of Fribourg, Switzerland.

 This course introduces the moral life in the light of the Christian understanding of the human person and of our human destiny of beatitude in Christ.
 The main objective is to derive the moral teaching through attention to human agency and responsibility, and to enable participants to apply it especially in their family, secular, and social commitments.